Qatar Airways seeks $5bn compensation over airspace closure - France 24

 The International Court of Justice last week ruled Qatar could challenge the airspace restrictions imposed by the four countries before the UN's International Civil Aviation Organization (ICAO).

-The overflight restrictions are part of a raft of measures taken by the Saudi-led nations since June 2017 as part of their coordinated effort to pressure Qatar over its alleged support for radical Islamist movements and Iran.

-Qatar repeatedly denied the allegations and sued the four countries before the ICAO.
+They then unsuccessfully asked the ICJ to declare the aviation body's ruling "null and void and without effect".

+Qatar Airways said it had brought four arbitration actions under three separate treaties, which each provide for such action to be taken in the event of disputes.

-"After more than three years of efforts to resolve the crisis amicably through dialogue yielded no results, we have taken the decision to issue Notices of Arbitration and pursue all legal remedies to protect our rights and secure full compensation for the violations," the airline's chief executive, Akbar Al-Baker, said in the statement.
+"After more than three years of efforts to resolve the crisis amicably through dialogue yielded no results, we have taken the decision to issue Notices of Arbitration and pursue all legal remedies to protect our rights and secure full compensation for the violations," said the airline's chief executive, Akbar al-Baker, according to the statement.

+"By imposing the measures against Qatar Airways, the blockading states have violated their obligations under the agreements, including by expropriating and failing to adequately protect and secure Qatar Airways investments," the statement added.

 Qatar Airways is the second largest airline in the Middle East after Dubai-based Emirates, operating a modern fleet of 250 aircraft.